amiaopensource/ltopers/README.md

 To install LTOpers tools, run the following commands:

 `brew tap amiaopensource/amiaos`
-{ this taps the homebrew recipes of the amiaopensource account }
+(this taps the homebrew recipes of the amiaopensource account)

 `brew install ltopers`
-{ just installed it to version 0.1.3 }
+(just installed it to version 0.1.3)

 If it ever updates you can update via:
 `brew update`
 `brew upgrade`
-{ nb: this will update/upgrade every package you've installed using brew }
+(nb: this will update/upgrade every package you've installed using brew)

 ##Formatting LTO##